Chart Color Schemes

 Health performance in Ashcroft - Busby - Miller is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Ashcroft-Busby-Miller faces significant health challenges with common health conditions prevalent across all age groups but particularly high among older cohorts.
-Approximately 47% of the total population (~8544 people) has private health cover, compared to 52.5% in Greater Sydney and a national average of 55.3%.
-The most common medical conditions are arthritis (affecting 8.2%) and asthma (8.2%).
+Ashcroft-Busby-Miller faces significant health challenges with common health conditions prevalent across all age groups, but particularly so among older cohorts.
+Approximately 47% of the total population (~8544 people) have private health cover, compared to 52.5% in Greater Sydney and a national average of 55.3%.
+The most common medical conditions are arthritis and asthma, affecting 8.2% and 8.2% of residents respectively.

-A majority, 69.3%, report being free from medical ailments, though this is lower than the Greater Sydney figure of 77.9%.
-The area has a higher proportion of seniors aged 65 and over at 13.6% (2489 people) compared to Greater Sydney's 10.1%.
-Health outcomes among seniors require more attention due to these challenges.
+69.3% of residents report no medical ailments, compared to 77.9% in Greater Sydney.
+The area has a higher proportion of seniors aged 65 and over at 13.6% (2489 people), compared to 10.1% in Greater Sydney.
+Health outcomes among seniors require particular attention due to the challenges they present.

 Frequently Asked Questions - Health